-In this post: Want to set an elegant holiday table but are stumped by all the childlike imagery?
-Here’s how to use soft spring colors to decorate a sophisticated Easter table.⇒
+In this post: Want to set an elegant holiday table without all the childlike imagery?
+Here’s how I used soft spring colors to decorate a sophisticated Easter table.⇒

 (See resource list at the bottom of the post.)

 I further picked up on that concept with the florals used in my centerpiece.

 I chose varied shaded of purples and lilacs for a bouquet of lovely spring flowers.
 I included hyacinths for both their beauty, as well as their heady aroma.

 The bluer purple in the irises provides a bit more depth to the palette, while the drape of seeded eucalyptus leaves adds some movement to the arrangement.